 Watch from the shores as these massive creatures frolic in the water and put on a spectacular show of tail slapping, spy hopping and fluke waving as they loll about in the warmth of the coastal waters.

 The Logan Beach Whale Watching Platform east of the Hopkins River, is a perfect viewing point.
-Notifications of whale sitings can be found at the Visitor Information Centre and on the Great Ocean Road Whales Facebook Page.

 Almost every year between June and September, female Southern Right whales return to the waters of Warrnambool’s Logans Beach to calve.
-The whales often swim within a hundred metres of the shore.
+The whales often swim within a hundred metres off the shore.
 They can be viewed from a specially constructed platform in the sand dunes or from the beach.

-Download the map and let's go!
-Along the Whale Trail through Warrnambool, Port Fairy and Portland, also known as the ‘whale corridor’, you’ll spot Southern Right, Humpback, Blue and the occasional Orca.
+Download the map and let’s go!
+Along the Whale Trail through Warrnambool, Port Fairy and Portland, also known as the whale corridor, you’ll spot Southern Right, Humpback, Blue and the occasional Orca.
 Here is all you need to know before you jump in the car for this must-do winter road trip.